 Do you accept the use of cookies to display and allow you to watch the video content hosted by our partners (YouTube, etc.)?

 Humans are remarkably good at understanding and reasoning about complex visual scenes.
-The capability of decomposing low-level observations … (see more)into discrete objects allows us to build a grounded abstract representation and identify the compositional structure of the world.
-Thus it is a crucial step for machine learning models to be capable of inferring objects and their properties from visual scene without explicit supervision.
-However, existing works on object-centric representation learning are either relying on tailor-made neural network modules or assuming sophisticated models of underlying generative and inference processes.
-In this work, we present EGO, a conceptually simple and general approach to learning object-centric representation through energy-based model.
-By forming a permutation-invariant energy function using vanilla attention blocks that are readily available in Transformers, we can infer object-centric latent variables via gradient-based MCMC methods where permutation equivariance is automatically guaranteed.
-We show that EGO can be easily integrated into existing architectures, and can effectively extract high-quality object-centric representations, leading to better segmentation accuracy and competitive downstream task performance.
-We empirically evaluate the robustness of the learned representation from EGO against distribution shift.
-Finally, we demonstrate the effectiveness of EGO in systematic compositional generalization, by recomposing learned energy functions for novel scene generation and manipulation.
+The capability to decompose low-level observations in… (see more)to discrete objects allows us to build a grounded abstract representation and identify the compositional structure of the world.
+Accordingly, it is a crucial step for machine learning models to be capable of inferring objects and their properties from visual scenes without explicit supervision.
+However, existing works on object-centric representation learning either rely on tailor-made neural network modules or strong probabilistic assumptions in the underlying generative and inference processes.
+In this work, we present \ours, a conceptually simple and general approach to learning object-centric representations through an energy-based model.
+By forming a permutation-invariant energy function using vanilla attention blocks readily available in Transformers, we can infer object-centric latent variables via gradient-based MCMC methods where permutation equivariance is automatically guaranteed.
+We show that \ours can be easily integrated into existing architectures and can effectively extract high-quality object-centric representations, leading to better segmentation accuracy and competitive downstream task performance.
+Further, empirical evaluations show that \ours's learned representations are robust against distribution shift.
+Finally, we demonstrate the effectiveness of \ours in systematic compositional generalization, by re-composing learned energy functions for novel scene generation and manipulation.

 AI Safety is a major concern in many deep learning applications such as autonomous driving.
 Given a trained deep learning model, an importan… (see more)t natural problem is how to reliably verify the model's prediction.
 In this paper, we propose a novel framework --- deep verifier networks (DVN) to detect unreliable inputs or predictions of deep discriminative models, using separately trained deep generative models.
 Our proposed model is based on conditional variational auto-encoders with disentanglement constraints to separate the label information from the latent representation.
 We give both intuitive and theoretical justifications for the model.
 Our verifier network is trained independently with the prediction model, which eliminates the need of retraining the verifier network for a new model.
 We test the verifier network on both out-of-distribution detection and adversarial example detection problems, as well as anomaly detection problems in structured prediction tasks such as image caption generation.
 We achieve state-of-the-art results in all of these problems.